justone/endot-hugo/content/projects.md

 Here's a list of projects that I've created.
 They have varying levels of completion and documentation.

+<h2 id="bbpods">Babashka Pods</h2>

+[Babashka](https://github.com/babashka/babashka) is a version of Clojure that starts up fast and is well suited for command line scripting.
+Pods are additional functionality that Babashka can use like a library.
+Here are the pods I've created.
+They also function as standalone utilities that are usable without Babashka.

+* Brisk: <https://github.com/justone/brisk> - This pod provides access to the [nippy](https://github.com/ptaoussanis/nippy) library, a fast serialization library.
+* Tabl: <https://github.com/justone/tabl> - This pod provides access to the [fancy](https://github.com/chbrown/fancy-clojure/) and [doric](https://github.com/joegallo/doric) libraries, for printing tables of data.

 <h2 id="dfm">dfm - the dotfiles manager</h2>

 Dfm is a utility that manages dotfiles.
 It makes it easy to install (and